Oil struggles to recover after U.S. gasoline stocks build

 Both contracts shed more than 3% on Wednesday in their steepest daily falls in three weeks.

 U.S. gasoline stocks USOILG=ECI rose by 1.9 million barrels in the week to Oct.
-16, the Energy Information Administration (EIA) said on Wednesday, compared with expectations for a 1.8 million-barrel drop.
+16, the Energy Information Administration (EIA) said on Wednesday, compared with expectations for a drop of 1.8 million barrels.

-Overall product supplied, a proxy for demand, averaged 18.3 million barrels per day in the four weeks to Oct.
-16, the EIA said - down 13% from the same period a year earlier.
+Overall product supplied - a proxy for demand - averaged 18.3 million barrels per day (bpd) in the four weeks to Oct.
+16, the EIA said, down 13% from the same period a year earlier.

-New daily COVID-19 infections hitting records in several U.S. states and in Europe, new lockdowns and China’s clamp-down on outbound travel to help stem the spread of the disease, all bode ill for fuel demand.
+Record new daily COVID-19 infection numbers in several U.S. states and in Europe, along with further coronavirus lockdowns and China’s crackdown on outbound travel, all bode ill for fuel demand.

 “(A deal) might improve the demand tone for a week or two,” said Lachlan Shaw, head of commodity research at National Australia Bank.

-Adding to the supply concerns, Libyan oil exports are quickly accelerating into October as loading restarts following the easing of a blockade by eastern forces.
+Adding to the supply concerns, Libyan oil exports are quickly accelerating into October as loading restarts after the easing of a blockade by eastern forces.

-Libya has seen production recover to about 500,000 barrels per day and the government in Tripoli expects that to double by year-end.
+Libyan production has recovered to about 500,000 bpd and the government in Tripoli expects that to double by the end of the year.

-Additional reporting by Sonali Paul in Melbourne and Roslan Khasawneh in Singapore; editing by Tomasz Janowski and Jason Neely
+Additional reporting by Sonali Paul in Melbourne and Roslan Khasawneh in Singapore; Editing by Jason Neely and David Goodman

 Our Standards: The Thomson Reuters Trust Principles.